Fourqui/tv/README.md

 Be aware of the dash when searching for a logo in a long list of channels, include it in your search to be more precise, example: *channel-4* instead of ~~channel 4~~.
 There is always a dash(-) between channel name and number.
+A horizontal version of a logo will have hz in its name if there's a regular version also,
+example: bbc-world-news-hz-uk.png.

 ## Latest updates